Prathmesh-S/Defect-Detection/debs-acm-challenge-example/RUN_CLIENT.md

   ```
   git clone https://github.com/CS-551/team-debs-2-debs-dubs.git
   ```
 2. Make sure the evaluator and input data is downloaded.
-Unpack them and place the folders in the `debs-acm-challenge-example` directory if they are not already there.
+Unpack them and place the folders in the `debs-acm-challenge-example` directory.
+More specifically, add gc25cdocker.tar and the data folder in this directory.
 3. In IntelliJ, navigate to `debs-acm-challenge-example/src` and mark it as the "Sources Root" to ensure that the project compiles correctly.
 4. **Download Java Packages via Maven:** Go to the root directory (where pom.xml is located) and run:
   ```
   mvn clean package
   ```
-5. To start up the local evaluator platform, run the following in a terminal from the root directory:
+5. Next, we will run a script to start a docker container.
+Thus, please have docker installed.
+To start up the local evaluator platform (which is how we will locally test), run the following in a terminal from the root directory:
   ```
   ./debs-acm-challenge-example/run.sh
   ```